MoneySavingExpert.com homepage

 For all the latest deals, guides and loopholes simply sign up today – it's spam-free!

-What extras can I get with car insurance?
+What extras can I get with young car insurance?

-Many policies will have optional extras, or add-ons, that you can choose to include, which can include the following:
+Many policies will have optional extras, or add-ons, that you can choose to include.
+Common extra car insurance options include:

 • Courtesy car.
 Check what sort of car you might get, in which scenarios, and how long you could have it for.
 There may then be an optional upgrade to extend this cover if it's unlikely to suit.